PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 There are some risks to take into consideration in this project :

-- Deliverable : We can be late.
-There are a lot to do.
+- Deliverable: We can be late.
+There is a lot to do.

-- Materials : We need to take care of the material at our disposal.
+- Materials: We need to take care of the material at our disposal.
-Clément will be responsible for the well maintain of the Oculus.
+Clément will be responsible for the good maintenance of the Oculus.

 - Compatibility problem between Oculus and our computer (windows/mac)